 Ah, the wonderful aroma when you open the oven!
 Let your masterpiece cool in the bundt pan for 10 full minutes before carefully inverting onto a wire rack.

-Put a slice of cake on each plate and pour a little sauce over.
-Serve with some extra custard sauce in a gravy boat.
+Put a slice of cake on each plate and pour some eggnog custard over it.
+Have some extra custard available for serving.

 - 2 teaspoons ground cinnamon